 We help companies seeking to defeat the armies of darkness craft and spread their stories.

-We are based in Montreal and Vancouver, and offer an innovative pricing model that prioritizes output as opposed to time.
+Based in Montreal and Vancouver, we offer an innovative pricing model that prioritizes output as opposed to time.

 We hate the term “disruptive technology” as much as Kim Jong Il hated the phrase “We’re out of Hennessey.”
 (Though since he was the company’s biggest customer, he probably didn’t hear these words as often as we hear jackasses talk disruption).
 Sometimes, however, tech is game changing and merits the moniker.
 WAZER’s desktop waterjet fits the bill.
 We were honored to handle the PR for their million plus dollar Kickstarter effort.

 REM-Fit are OGs in the sleep game.
 PR firms are generally filled with people who claim they “don’t need sleep” (PR people tend to like strange badges of honour).
 That we love and cherish shut eye may have been the reason we got hired to do PR for REM-Fit’s smart pillow, ZEEQ.
 In any case, sleep was a central factor in us crushing this one.

 We always felt David Bowie was a tad pretentious.
 That said, we were thrilled when NSL Comm tapped us to embark on their space odyssey.
 We delivered on our promise to create inter-galactic buzz.